-- a) The development of the 3 Strategic Employment Sites within the Corridor (Policy MN2). - b) The redevelopment of the Heysham Road Industrial Estate to provide modern employment premises and environmental enhancements. - c) The development of land to support the expanded Port
+- a.
+The development of the 3 Strategic Employment Sites within the Corridor (Policy MN2) - The redevelopment of the Heysham Road Industrial Estate to provide modern employment premises and environmental enhancements, and - c.
+The development of land to support the expanded Port

-- ED2 Development in town, district and local centres and shopping parades
+- ED2 Retailing, Leisure and other Town Centre Uses

 - ED4 Mixed Use Areas

 - ED7 Southport Central Area

 - ED8 Southport Seafront

-- ED9 Crosby Centre
+- ED11 Crosby Centre

-- North Liverpool and South Sefton Strategic Regeneration Framework, 2010 - LCR Visitor Economy Strategy to 2020, 2009
+- North Liverpool and South Sefton Strategic Regeneration Framework (2010) - LCR Visitor Economy Strategy to 2020 (2009)

-7.45 This policy identifies the Council's priority regeneration areas and sites over the course of the Plan.
+- 7.49 This policy identifies the Council's priority regeneration areas and sites over the course of the Plan.
 Development that contributes to the Council's regeneration initiatives will be supported.
-The Council is currently preparing Investment Strategies for the Bootle Central Area, Crosby Centre, and the Dunnings

-Bridge Road Corridor to provide further detail and guidance on development opportunities and the Council's vision for these priority areas.

-7.46 As well as the regeneration areas identified in this policy, the Council will also support development that contributes to regeneration and sustainable economic growth in other areas of the Borough.
+The Council is currently preparing Investment Strategies for the Bootle Central Area, Crosby Centre, and the Dunnings Bridge Road Corridor to provide further detail and guidance on development opportunities and the Council's vision for these priority areas. - 7.50 As well as the regeneration areas identified in this policy, the Council will also support development that contributes to regeneration and sustainable economic growth in other areas of the Borough.
 In addition, Sefton's historic environment can be a valuable catalyst for regeneration and in creating a sense of place in regeneration developments.